LunarTides/Hearthstone.js/cards/Examples/README.md

 This is important since the card files won't explain a concept if it has already been explained in a card before it.

 1. These are the essentials, showing you the structure of cards and a little bit of code.
-2. These are a bit more advanced, where you will be modifying some values.
+2. These are a bit more advanced, where you will be going more in-depth with abilities.
 3. This is where you will write more actual code.
-(It can get overwhelming quick, sorry)
+(It can get overwhelming quick, sorry.)
 4. These are the most advanced concepts so far.

 DIY: These are cards that have a description but no functionality by default.
 You have to write the code yourself, and play the card in-game to verify your solution.